JOURNAL ARTICLES

 Zhang, C. (2022).
 Contested disaster nationalism in the digital age: emotional registers and geopolitical imaginaries in COVID-19 narratives on Chinese social media, Review of International Studies 48(2): 219-242.

 Zhang, C. (2020).
-Governing (through) trustworthiness: technologies of power and subjectification in China’s social credit system, Critical Asian Studies 52(4): 565-588.
+Governing (through) trustworthiness: technologies of power and subjectification in China’s social credit system, Critical Asian Studies 52(4): 565-588. (pdf)

-- Read the longer, self-archived version here
+- A longer, self-archived version available here

-- I talked about some aspects of this research in this webinar with CHRGJ’s Digital Welfare State and Human Rights Project (video)
+- I talked about some aspects of this research in this webinar with CHRGJ’s Digital Welfare State and Human Rights Project

 Zhang, C. (2020).
 Right-wing populism with Chinese characteristics?
 Identity, otherness, and global imaginaries in debating world politics online.
-European Journal of International Relations 26(1): 88-115.
+European Journal of International Relations 26(1): 88-115. (pdf)

-- Read the longer, self-archived version here
+- A longer, self-archived version available here

 Zhang, C. (2018).
 Governing neoliberal authoritarian citizenship: theorizing hukou and the changing mobility regime in China.
-Citizenship Studies 22 (8): 855-881.
+Citizenship Studies 22 (8): 855-881. (pdf)

 Zhang, C. (2017).
 Mobile borders and turbulent mobilities: mapping the geopolitics of the Channel Tunnel.
 Geopolitics.
-DOI: 10.1080 / 14650045.2017.1379994.
+DOI: 10.1080 / 14650045.2017.1379994. (pdf)

 Zhang, C. and Lillie, N. (2015).
 Industrial citizenship, cosmopolitanism and European integration.
-European Journal of Social Theory 18 (1): 93-111.
+European Journal of Social Theory 18 (1): 93-111. (pdf)

 Zhang, C. (2014).
 Situated interpretations of nationalism, imperialism, and cosmopolitanism: revisiting the writings of Liang in the encounter between worlds.
-Journal of Historical Sociology 27 (3): 343-360.
+Journal of Historical Sociology 27 (3): 343-360. (pdf)

 Zhang, C. (2008).
 [Collective violence during the early period of the Cultural Revolution] 文革初期的集體暴力, Twenty-first Century 二十一世紀, Hong Kong: Chinese University of Hong Kong Press, no.110, 11-20.